kajf/bozr/README.md

 Options:
   -H, --host      Base URL prefix for test calls
   -w, --workers   Execute in parallel with specified number of workers
-      --throttle  Execute no more than specified number of requests per second (in suite) -h, --help      Print usage
+      --header    Extra header to add to each request --throttle  Execute no more than specified number of requests per second (in suite) -h, --help      Print usage
   -i, --info      Enable info mode.
 Print request and response details.